micgonzalez/Comment-Trends-Dashboard/README.md

 # Introduction
-This repository displays a dashboard that is like what I created in my day job as a Data Analyst for The Disneyland Resort.
-The data set used for this repository is public data of Tripadvisor’s reviews for The Disneyland Resort.
-The reason is I’m not able to use the actual excel file due to its sensitive nature.
+This repository displays a dashboard that is like what I created in my day job as a Data Analyst for The Disneyland Resort. <b>The data set used for this repository is public data of Tripadvisor’s reviews for The Disneyland Resort.
+The reason is I’m not able to use the actual excel file due to its sensitive nature.</b>

 # Abstract